-Kenya has set a new milestone in solar power generation capacity with the commissioning of the 40-megawatt (MW) Alten Kenya Solar Farms project located in Kesses, Uasin Gishu.
+Kenya’s solar power generation capacity has reached a new milestone with the commissioning of the 40-megawatt (MW) Alten Kenya Solar Farms project in Kesses, Uasin Gishu.

 Solar Power Generation Hit a Record 491.48 Million kWh

-The commissioning of the Kesses plant has boosted solar power generation.
-Additionally, increased output from the 40 MW Cedate and Malindi solar farms has contributed to this growth.
+This growth was driven by the commissioning of the Kesses plant and increased output from the 40 MW Cedate and Malindi solar farms.

 Solar Power Mitigates Drought Impact

-Although wind generation decreased by 6.2% as well, there was still enough power due to the large increase in imports and solar and geothermal energy generation.
-Kenya Power was able to cut its purchases of costly thermal electricity by 17.5% as a result.
+Although wind generation also decreased by 6.2%, the significant increase in imports, solar, and geothermal energy generation ensured a sufficient power supply.
+As a result, Kenya Power was able to cut its purchases of costly thermal electricity by 17.5%.

-Currently, Kenya's four 40 MW solar plants — Selenkei, Alten, Malindi, and Cedate — supply the grid with clean energy.
-A small portion of solar energy is also fed into the grid by the 0.3 MW Strathmore solar plant.
+Currently, Kenya’s four main 40 MW solar plants — Selenkei, Alten, Malindi, and Cedate — supply the grid with clean energy, supplemented by the smaller 0.3 MW Strathmore solar plant.

-According to Business Daily, the inauguration of fresh solar facilities coincides with a growing call for the government to discontinue feed-in tariffs (FiT) for wind and solar energy.
-This capitalizes on the decreasing costs of technology components in these sectors.
+According to Business Daily, the inauguration of these new solar facilities coincides with growing calls for the government to discontinue feed-in tariffs (FiT) for wind and solar energy.
+This push capitalizes on the decreasing costs of technology components in these sectors.

 Kenya Power’s Solar Initiative: Saving Billions for Consumers

-Kenya Power anticipates Sh2 billion in annual consumer savings through a donor-backed initiative to equip costly fuel-dependent off-grid stations with solar panels.
-According to Joseph Siror, the managing director, these stations will primarily rely on solar power during daylight hours and switch to fuel usage after sunset, thereby leading to reduced electricity costs for consumers.
+Kenya Power anticipates Sh2 billion in annual consumer savings through a donor-backed initiative to equip costly, fuel-dependent off-grid stations with solar panels.
+According to Managing Director Joseph Siror, these stations will primarily rely on solar power during the day and switch to fuel after sunset, reducing electricity costs for consumers.

 The program aims to hybridize numerous diesel-operated off-grid stations with solar PV systems.
-Among Kenya Power's 56 off-grid stations, 30 are thermal and 26 are solar mini-grids, with diesel expenses factored into consumers' electricity bills.
+Kenya Power operates 56 off-grid stations—30 of which are thermal and 26 are solar mini-grids—and the diesel expenses from the thermal stations are currently factored into consumer electricity bills.

-The utility intends to retrofit 18 of the 30 thermal stations with solar capabilities to enable dual-source power generation, thus resulting in cleaner and more cost-effective electricity production.
+The utility intends to retrofit 18 of the 30 thermal stations with solar capabilities, enabling dual-source power generation for cleaner, more cost-effective electricity.

 Unlocking Solar Investment: Kenya’s Renewable Energy Landscape